bradbell/xrst/sphinx/test_out/heading_links.rst

 Discussion
 ==========
-1. Note that at the first level one uses the *section_name* and not the title; e.g., in the example above one uses ``heading_links`` and not ``heading_cross_reference_links`` .
+1. Note that at the first level one uses the *page_name* and not the title; e.g., in the example above one uses ``heading_links`` and not ``heading_cross_reference_links`` .
 2. The ``@`` and not ``.`` character is used to separate levels